feross/simple-peer/README.md

 STUN with UDP to directly connect peers and, if that fails, will fall back to a TURN relay server.

-In order to use a TURN server, you must specify the `config` option to the `SimplePeer` constructor.
+In order to use a TURN server, you must specify the `config` option to the `Peer` constructor.
 See the API docs above.

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)